-9 District Engineer's Recommendation
+11 District Engineer's Recommendation

-I recommend that the restoration plan as generally described in the FINAL Feasibility Report and Integrated Environmental Assessment, be implemented under the authority of Section 206 of the WRDA of 1996, Public Law 104-303, with such modifications as in the discretion of the appropriate authority may be deemed advisable.
-The total project first cost is currently estimated to be \$1,718,000.
+I recommend that the restoration plan as generally described in the Final Maumelle River Aquatic Ecosystem Restoration Feasibility Report and Integrated Environmental Assessment be implemented under the authority of Section 206 of the WRDA of 1996, Public Law 104-303, with such modifications as in the discretion of the appropriate authority may be deemed advisable.
+The project first cost is currently estimated to be \$2,464,000.

 Prior to the commencement of construction, local interest must agree to meet the requirements of Local Sponsor responsibilities as outlined in this report and future legal documents.
 Central Arkansas Water has demonstrated that they have the authority and financial capability to provide all Local Sponsor requirements for the implementation, operation, and maintenance of the project.
-The recommendations contained herein reflect the information available at the time and current Department of the Army policies governing formulation, evaluation and development of individual projects under the US Army Corps of Engineers Continuing Authorities Program.
+The recommendations contained herein reflect the information available at the time and current Department of the Army policies governing formulation, evaluation, and development of individual projects under the US Army Corps of Engineers Continuing Authorities Program.

+DATE

-DATE Eric M. Noe, PMP Colonel, U.S. Army
+Damon M. Knarr Colonel, U.S. Army Commanding